gregorias/gregorias.github.io/_posts/2026-09-14-org-chart-blindness.markdown

 **Org-chart blindness** is the propensity of managers to overemphasize an org structure’s role in solving problems while largely ignoring other aspects.

-A repeated pattern at work were managers that have managed to grow their report list who then ended up not liking “silos,” areas of individual specialization: some SWEs worked mostly in system A, others in system B and were reluctant to switch.
+A repeated pattern at work was that managers, who have managed to grow their report list, ended up not liking “silos” — areas of individual specialization.
+Some SWEs worked mostly in system A, others in system B, both groups were reluctant to switch.
-To address their need, the managers tended to institute some kind of a reorganization.
+To address the need to break “silos,” the managers tended to institute some kind of a reorganization.

 In one instance, a manager wanted engineer-to-system allocation to be more flexible.